 It’s a good idea to know a little about your car battery so you don’t end up dealing with a dead car battery.
-You know this already if you’ve ever been stranded in a parking lot with a dead car, texting everyone you can think of for help.
+You know this already if you’ve ever been stranded in a parking lot with a dead car, texting everyone you can think of to come jumpstart your car battery.
 Learn how to keep your car battery in great shape so that you can cash in those favors on something better than a battery jump.
-And if you do happen to end up with a dead battery, we’ll be covering how to jump a car battery too.
+And if you do happen to end up with a dead battery, we’ll be covering the ins and out of jumpstarting a car battery too.

 There are three major things to remember about car battery care: